shubhankar-raja/Basic-DSA-Questions/README.md

 1. <!-- Problems on Arrays -->

-Find the smallest number in an array
+Find the smallest number in an array.
 Find the largest number in an array
 Second Smallest and Second Largest element in an array Reverse a given array